DougPA/xSDR6000/xLib6000.framework/Versions/A/Resources/README.md

 ![Flex](https://img.shields.io/badge/Flex_Version-v2.5.x-blue.svg)

 ## This is my initial work on the v3 API, it is not fully tested and is only compatible with Flex v2.5.x Radios.
+I'm in the process of moving 350 miles so I won't be doing much with this for the next 60 days or so (until ~ October, 2019).
+I am very thankful for all of you who have tried this software and/or reported issues back to me.
+Please be patient, I'll be back after my move settles down.

 Please see the v2 Branch of this repo for a version that is compatible with pre-v2.5.x Radios.
 A Future version of this library will support all Radio versions.